 We can find certain differences between terms used in Performance Testing, Wiki explains them better, Find below the differences explained by Wiki:

-is the process of putting demand on a system or device and measuring its response.
+1. Load testing: is the process of putting demand on a system or device and measuring its response.
 There is little agreement on what the specific goals of load testing are.
 The term is often used synonymously with software performance testing, reliability testing, and volume testing.

 2. Performance Testing: in the computer industry is used to determine the speed or effectiveness of a computer, network, software program or device.
 This process can involve quantitative tests done in a lab, such as measuring the response time or the number of MIPS (millions of instructions per second) at which a system functions.
 Qualitative attributes such as reliability, scalability and interoperability may also be evaluated.
 Performance testing is often done in conjunction with stress testing.